Ask the Bibliotherapist

-This blog post provides more detail: The Concept of Book Therapy
+This blog post provides more detail: Bibliotherapy - The Magical Healing Quality of Literature

 Q: What is bibliotherapy?

-A: Bibliotherapy, as explained above, uses the therapeutic power of storytelling to heal.
-The following blog post outlines a short history of bibliotherapy.
+A: Bibliotherapy, book therapy, or bibliocounselling as explained above, uses the therapeutic power of storytelling to heal.

 Q: How can Book Therapy help me?